ECE 564 Computer Vision Assignment 8

 some general hints.

-- Find the camera poses for product groups 2 and 3.
+- Find the camera poses for a product group.

 Use group1 for guidance.